phsym/prettytable-rs/README.md

 Value three | Value four
 ```

-Check API documentation for the full list of available predefined formats
+Check API documentation for the full list of available predefined formats.

-Additional examples are provided in documentation and in [examples](./examples/) directory
+Additional examples are provided in the documentation and in [examples](./examples/) directory.